A TRUSTED AFTERCARE PARTNER FOR VETERINARY PRACTICES

 Some practices refer clients to national pet loss support services offering helplines, email, or one-to-one listening support.
 The PLSG complements these services by providing structured, facilitated online group support sessions and an ongoing peer community.

-This gives grieving pet owners a regular, safe space to process their grief with others who understand, both during and between sessions.
-Over time, this helps reduce isolation, normalise grief, and build resilience in a way one-off contact can’t always achieve.
+This gives grieving pet owners a regular, safe space to process their grief with others who understand.
+Over time, this helps reduce isolation, process grief, and build resilience in a way one-off contact can’t always achieve.

 Sessions are intentionally kept small to ensure everyone has time to share, process grief, and feel understood.

-100% of participants report the group provides a safe space to express their grief.
+- 100% of participants report that the group provides a safe space to express their grief.

 See what more pet owners say here.

-2. Pet owners self-refer and access support in their own time.
-We manage all ongoing support with compassion and professionalism.
+We manage all ongoing support with kindness, compassion and professionalism.

 To help clients find support when they’re ready, we kindly request practices include a link to the Pet Loss Support Group on their website or aftercare pages.
 This ensures support remains easily accessible beyond the appointment, without adding responsibility to clinical teams.